dgoncharov/adbfs-rootless/README.md

 Solution: Make sure that

 1. Your android-sdk-tools are up to date.
 Newer versions of Android also require newer versions of adb.
 For more info, see [this Stack Overflow post][error-device-offline].

 2. You answer `Yes` when your phone asks whether it should allow the computer with the specified RSA key to access the device.

 Then `killall -9 adb; fusermount -u /media/mount/path` before trying again.

+### Error: user is not in the plugdev group

+Add your user to plugdev group, relogin and restart adb server.

+### Error: are your udev rules wrong?

+Add a udev rule for your device to set group to plugdev and mode 0666.

+e.g. for motorola

+SUBSYSTEM=="usb", ATTR{idVendor}=="22b8", ATTR{idProduct}=="2e81", MODE="0666", GROUP="plugdev"

+### Error: unauthorized

+Tap on your phone screen to allow this connection.

 [enable-usb-debug]: http://www.droidviews.com/how-to-enable-developer-optionsusb-debugging-mode-on-devices-with-android-4-2-jelly-bean/